mlej8/InstagramBot/quickstart/README.md

-This folder contains divers example scripts to demonstrate and use the functionality of InstaBot.
+This folder contains divers example scripts to demonstrate and use the functionality of InstagramBot.